Skip to content

 Nevertheless, dragons also tend to represent the conquering of the spiritual soul, as they are related to many of the human emotions that block the way to enlightenment.
 Dragons in modern culture have always been a place of fascination for them, as many authors and filmmakers have helped transform the image of a dragon to something people can admire.

 Some of the most famous stories to depict dragons are seen in Tolkien, Ursula, and J.K.
 Rowling’s novels.
 In films, movies and TV shows such as How to Raise a Dragon, Game of Thrones, and Eragon have helped shape the way people see dragons and ultimately fall in love with them.
-Dragons have existed since the earliest parts of history and have appeared in many different forms with many different alignments of good and evil.

 The depictions of dragons tend to differ by culture.
 In ancient times, most societies had an ambivalent view of dragons.
 Like any other creature, these giant flying serpents had both a good side and a bad one.

-In the West, however, attitudes towards dragons changed with the advent of Christianity in the late Roman era.
-Suddenly, dragons became associated with evil because of their serpentine nature and needed vanquishing.
 Some people believed that dragons were a real phenomenon and created stories about how great warriors had to go out into the wilderness to defeat them.
 The tale of St. George and the dragon is likely a direct descendent of this thinking.

-When you think about it in more detail, you can understand why people thought dragons were real.
+When you think about it in more detail, you can understand why people thought dragons were real!
 Remember, in ancient times, there was no explanation for giant bones.
 Nobody had a clue what dinosaurs were, or that fossilized bones were millions of years old.
 For all they knew, these creatures perished recently and could live beyond the horizon.
 Believing in “dragons” was logical and perhaps necessary to protect yourself.

 The old ideas weren’t far off eighteenth- and nineteenth-century discoveries in paleontology.
 Once the dinosaur age took off, it became clear that there really were giant serpent-like creatures who roamed the Earth millions of years ago, firing the public imagination.